tsatria03/CookyCraze/docks/readme.txt

 lose_sound
 Sound to play when the player busts or loses to the dealer.

+push_sound
+Sound to play when the round ends in a tie.

 player_draw_sound
 Sound to play when the player draws a card.